Fig: Description

 Ficus carica is a gynodioecious, deciduous tree or large shrub that grows up to 7–10 m tall, with smooth white bark.
 Its fragrant leaves are 12–25 cm long and 10–18 cm wide, and are deeply lobed (three or five lobes).

 The fig fruit develops as a hollow, fleshy structure called the syconium that is lined internally with numerous unisexual flowers.
 The tiny flowers bloom inside this cup-like structure.
 Although commonly called a fruit, the syconium is botanically an infructescence, a type of multiple fruit.
 The small fig flowers and later small single-seeded (true) fruits line its interior surface.
 A small opening or ostiole, visible on the middle of the fruit, is a narrow passage that allows the specialized fig wasp, Blastophaga psenes, to enter the inflorescence and pollinate the flowers, after which each fertilized ovule (one per flower, in its ovary) develops into a seed.
-At maturity, these seeds (actually single-seeded fruits) line the inside of each fig. See Ficus: Fig fruit and reproduction system.
+At maturity, these 'seeds' (actually single-seeded fruits) line the inside of each fig.

 The edible mature syconium develops into a fleshy false fruit bearing the numerous one-seeded fruits, which are technically drupelets.
 The whole fig fruit is 3–5 cm long, with a green skin that sometimes ripens toward purple or brown.
 Ficus carica has milky sap, produced by laticifer cells.
 The sap of the green parts is an irritant to human skin.